nikouu/TinyWordle/README.md

 Removing nullable checks, and setting `<Nullable>disable</Nullable>` in the `csproj`.

 ### Not using `new` for creating structs (-0 KB)
-The `Random`, `GuessedLetter`, and `GuessedWord` structs and using them like pritimives.
+The `Random`, `GuessedLetter`, and `GuessedWord` structs and using them like primitives.
 However this didn't seem to change anything - unless I did something wrong 🤔

 ### Not using `string.IsNullOrEmpty()` (-0 KB)
 Opting to use manual empty string and null checks.
-However I think because they are part of the core library that even if the classes/methods aren't used, theyre included.
+However I think because they are part of the core library that even if the classes/methods aren't used, they're included.

 ### Removing the `Console.Write(char value)` call with a `Console.Write(string? value)` call (-1 KB)
 Each letter is printed via the `char` implementation of `Console.Write()` however the `string` version is also present.
 And as the `.ToString()` method is part of the core library and not trimmed, then we can make each printed `char` a `string`.